resolritter/algo/descriptions/validate-tree.md

  B     C
 ```

-The program validates the tree such that
+The tree should be validated such that

 - If circular dependencies are produced, the program prints "Circular dependency" and exits
 - If a child has more than one parent, the program prints "Multiple parents" and exits